tundish/blathnaid/blathnaid/book/chapters.rst

 Last time for the Locket
 ------------------------

-Jack stepped forward and raised up his locket saying, “I carry a message!”
+Jack stepped forward and raised up his Locket saying, “I carry a message!”

 Ingomer always kept his ears open for news, and he raised his hand to halt the procession.
-He glanced at the locket, and then back at Jack.
+He glanced at the Locket, and then back at Jack.
 “What is it?
 Quickly!”

 He looked older than the portrait on his notices, and altogether less noble.
 Ingomer hadn’t been feeling well lately.
 His weakness for Gin had paled his skin.